Updated June 9, 2023

 RATE Formula in Excel

-This RATE formula provides the interest rate of a period per annuity.
-RATE function repeatedly calculates to find the rate for that period.
-RATE function can be used to find an interest rate of a period and then can be multiplied to find the annual interest rate.
+This Rate Formula in Excel provides the interest rate of a period per annuity.
+The RATE function repeatedly calculates to find the rate for that period.
+The RATE function can be used to find a period’s interest rate and then multiplied to find the annual interest rate.
 So this formula can be used to derive the interest rate.
 The formula of this function is as follows.

 =RATE(nper, pmt, pv, [fv], [type], [guess])

 Below is the explanation of the given arguments:

 - nper – No. Of Payment periods for an annuity.
 (Required)